-After you set up and test the exchange schemes by run the Export Data (Non-Regular) (daxch0233m000) session, you can set up a regular export to facilitate the recurring exchange of data.
+After you have set up and tested the exchange schemes by running the Export Data (Non-Regular) (daxch0233m000) session.
+You can set up a regular export to facilitate the recurring exchange of data.
 An export on a regular basis is especially useful in a multisite environment, in which no run must be lost or overwritten.
 The export can also run as part of a batch job.